 \subsection{Spectroscopy}

-To obtain new high-cadence spectral time series of KQ Pup, we used the Stellar Activity (STELLA) echelle spectrograph (SES) mounted on a fully robotic 1.2\,m telescope at the Izanã Observatory in Tenerife, which is operated by AIP \citep{stella,stella_1}.
-The resolving power is $R\approx$55\,000 with a three{-}pixel sampling per resolution element.
-The spectra cover the $390{-}880 \: \rm nm$ wavelength range.
-Our time series consists of 50 spectra taken between April 2024 and February 2025.
+To obtain new high-cadence spectral time series of KQ Pup, we used the Stellar Activity (STELLA) echelle spectrograph (SES) mounted on the fully robotic 1.2\,m telescope at the Izanã Observatory in Tenerife, which is operated by the Leibniz Institute for Astrophysics Potsdam \citep[AIP,][]{stella,stella_1}.
+The spectra cover the $390{-}880 \: \rm nm$ wavelength range with $R\sim 55\,000 $.
+Our time series consists of 66 spectra taken between April 2024 and February 2026.
 Spectra were reduced using the IRAF{-}based SESDR 4.0 pipeline \citep{stella_3,stella_2}.
-The determination of radial velocity (RV) is described in Sect. \ref{chapter:rv}.
+The determination of radial velocities (RVs) is described in Sect. \ref{chapter:rv}.

-We also took new optical spectra for KQ Pup, as well as other targets (see Table \ref{table:table_candidates}) using PLATOSpec\footnote{\url{https://stel.asu.cas.cz/plato/spectrograph.html}} (Kabath et al., in prep.) mounted on the ESO 1.52m telescope at the La Silla Observatory, which covers the wavelength range from 380~nm to 680~nm and has a resolving power $\sim 70\,000$.
+We also took new optical spectra for KQ Pup as well as for other candidates (see Table \ref{table:table_candidates}) using PLATOSpec\footnote{\url{https://stel.asu.cas.cz/plato/spectrograph.html}} \citep{kabath26} mounted on the ESO 1.52m telescope at the La Silla Observatory, which covers the wavelength range from 380~nm to 680~nm with $R \sim 70\,000$.
 By default, data from PLATOSpec are processed using the CERES+ pipeline \citep{2017PASP..129c4002B}, but for the stars we measured, where emission lines are observed, standard IRAF routines were used.
-Additionally, we compared to the archival ESPADONS \citep{espadons03} spectra downloaded from the Polarbase database\footnote{\url{https://www.polarbase.ovgso.fr/}} and archival FEROS spectra downloaded via SPLAT\footnote{\url{https://www.g-vo.org/pmwiki/About/SPLAT}}.
+Additionally, we analyzed the archival ESPaDOnS \citep{ESPaDOnS03} spectra downloaded from the Polarbase database\footnote{\url{https://www.polarbase.ovgso.fr/}} and archival FEROS spectra downloaded via SPLAT.\footnote{\url{https://www.g-vo.org/pmwiki/About/SPLAT}}

-Lastly, we employed the archival spectra of KQ Pup taken with the International Ultraviolet Explorer (IUE) satellite during 1978-1995.
+Lastly, we employed archival spectra of KQ Pup taken with the International Ultraviolet Explorer (IUE) satellite during 1978-1995.
 We downloaded IUE spectra from the MAST archive\footnote{\url{https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html}}.
-The total dataset of high-resolution UV spectra for KQ Pup consists of 23 spectra in the short wavelength region (SWP, $1150-1980 \: \rm \AA$) and 17 in the long wavelength region (LWP, $1850-3350 \: \rm \AA$).
-However, some spectra associated with KQ Pup are at a distance of $\sim 7^\circ$ and $\sim 48^\circ$, which we excluded from our analysis, as well as a few low signal-to-noise spectra.
-See Sect. \ref{chapter:rv} for the determined RVs.
+The total dataset of high-resolution UV spectra for KQ Pup consists of 23 spectra in the short wavelength region (SWP; $1150-1980 \: \rm \AA$) and 26 in the long wavelength region (LWP/R, $1850-3350 \: \rm \AA$).
+However, some spectra associated with KQ Pup are at a distance of $\sim 7$ arcsec and $\sim 48$ arcsec, which we excluded from our analysis, as well as a few low signal-to-noise spectra.